rivm-syso/SBooScripts/vignettes/Development/SolversandApproxFun.md

 We will first demonstrate solving the system assuming steady state.
 This means we will obtain one output: the assumed equilibrium mass in each compartment.
-We first initialize the world, in this case for a molecular substance, after which we will creaty dummy input emission data.
+We first initialize the world, in this case for a molecular substance, after which we will create dummy input emission data.

 ``` r
 Potential_substances <- c("1-aminoanthraquinone", # no class